cory-johannsen/mythborn-starsigns/README.md

 **What it does**
 - Adds a *Starsign* field to PF2e PC sheets
-- Automatically rolls on **The Constellations of the Mythborn** when a character is created and stores the result on the actor (flags)
+- Automatically rolls on **The Constellations of the Mythborn** table from the compendium when a character is created
+- All starsign effects are fully automated with PF2e Rule Elements
 - Shows the Starsign at the top of the sheet; GMs can reroll via a button (right-click value to copy/reset)
 - **Clickable Starsign**: Players can click their starsign to announce its activation in chat
 - **Condition System**: Activating a starsign applies a custom PF2e condition to the actor, automatically shown on their token